Hamu111268/ORA_final_project/README.md

   - There are one taxi and two passengers(the blue one and the pink one) on the map in this example.

-  - Both passengers own their recent position and destination.
+  - Both passengers own their recent position and destination and are assigned to this taxi.

         1. The taxi comes to pick the blue passenger up.